Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 This home was next door to the St Nicholas’ Home, and they were both opened on the same day in 1893.
 As a receiving home it had an important function within the Waifs and Strays' Society.
 Children stayed here for a short period of time, until a permanent place in a home was found.
 This was often the first experience of care that a child received, and it was an important stage of transition in their new life.

-The Home was only open for eleven years, closing in 1904.
+The Home was only open for 11 years, appearing to close in 1904.